• Home

 Trump’s clash with the pope has reignited debates in certain factions of the president’s party over what constitutes a religiously justified war.
 Administration officials including Defense Secretary Pete Hegseth have used the language of a just war to promote the campaign in the Middle East, which is currently on pause as part of a negotiated ceasefire.

 But spiritual voices in the country are less convinced.
-Bishop James Massa, chairman of the U.S. Catholic bishops conference, wrote on Wednesday a nation can only be said to be waging a just war, as defined by the Catholic Church, when it acts “in self-defense, once all peace efforts have failed.”
+Bishop James Massa, chairman of the U.S. Catholic bishops’ conference, wrote on Wednesday a nation can only be said to be waging a just war, as defined by the Catholic Church, when it acts “in self-defense, once all peace efforts have failed.”

 “That is, to be a just war it must be a defense against another who actively wages war,” Massa wrote.

 The fissure between the administration and religious authorities risks driving a wedge between Trump’s party and a potentially crucial voting bloc ahead of next fall’s midterms.
-Catholic voters went for Trump in 2024, when he took 55% of that demographic’s vote to then-Vice President Kamala Harris’ 43%.
-Catholics have proven to be a formidable swing group in elections, and according to exit polls, comprise around one in five voters.
+Catholic voters went for Trump in 2024, when he took 55% of that demographic’s vote to then–Vice President Kamala Harris’s 43%.
+Catholics have proved to be a formidable swing group in elections, and according to exit polls, comprise around one in five voters.
 In 2020, former President Joe Biden won with 50% of Catholics to Trump’s 49%.

-For his part, Pope Leo affirmed this week he had “no fear” of the Trump administration and he would continue to speak out against the war.
-With a growing cohort of prominent Catholic voices joining him, what started as a verbal spat has escalated into a theological debate involving large swathes of the American electorate, at one of the worst possible times for the Republican Party.
+For his part, Pope Leo affirmed this week he had “no fear” of the Trump administration and would continue to speak out against the war.
+With a growing cohort of prominent Catholic voices joining him, what started as a verbal spat has escalated into a theological debate involving large swaths of the American electorate, at one of the worst possible times for the Republican Party.

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.